RedHat-UX/red-hat-design-system/elements/rh-spinner/docs/20-guidelines.md

 ## Usage
 Use a spinner to show that something is loading after a user takes action.
-## When to use a spinner
+### When to use a spinner
 When users advance to a new page and the structure is unknown both in quantity and shape, use a spinner.
 If users expect to see components on a new screen after they perform an action, a Skeleton should be used instead in order to reflect the structure.
 If the wait time after performing an action is less than a few seconds, a spinner should be used.
 For experiences that need longer than a few seconds to load, use a Progress bar instead.
 Lastly, when the result of an experience has no data or the screen is empty, use an Empty state instead.
-## Contextual sizes
+## Sizes
 Depending on what data is being retrieved and loaded and how much space it occupies, use a spinner size that matches.
-The large size is the default, it can be used for whole pages or large containers The medium size is recommended for smaller pages or containers If you use the small size with a text label, it can be used in very small containers like a card If you use the small size without a text label, it should only be used in buttons or other containers of equal size
+- The large size is the default, it can be used for whole pages or large containers
+- The medium size is recommended for smaller pages or containers
+- If you use the small size with a text label, it can be used in very small containers like a card
+- If you use the small size without a text label, it should only be used in buttons or other containers of equal size

 {% example palette="light",
           class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
           alt=" Spinner usage examples; from top to bottom, an app, a dialog, a card, and a button showing spinners of various sizes with and without text labels", src="../spinner-examples.png" %}

 ## Orientation
 A spinner is always oriented above the optional text label, if visible.